William Pitt (architect): Career

-Avalon.
-A rare residential commission.
+Avalon 1903.
 Derelict in 2008, demolished in March 2011.

 Public life

 Like many successful men of this period, Pitt took an active part in public life.

 He was an active member of the Australian Natives' Association, the Freemasons, a patron of the Collingwood Football Club, and a member of the Melbourne Harbor Trust from 1894 to 1913 (chairman, 1901–05).

 He was a staunch protectionist and a vocal supporter of the Australian Federation Movement, and acted on these views while a member of the Victorian Parliament.
 He sat in the Victorian Legislative Council from 1891 to 1910, first for North Yarra Province until 1904, then Melbourne East Province until 1910.